-This policy has been written in response to the statutory guidance on Relationships Education, Relationships and Sex Education (RSE) and Health Education published by the Department for Education (DFE) which came into force in September 2021.
+This policy has been written in response to the statutory guidance on Relationships Education, Relationships and Sex Education (RSE) and Health Education published by the Department for Education (DFE) which is due to come into force in September 2021.
 As a primary school the aspects that apply are Relationships Education and Health Education; Relationships and Sex Education (RSE) is covered in secondary school (KS3).